BONE BROTH BENEFITS

-Bone broth is rich in glycine, an anti-inflammatory amino acid that works on the Central Nervous System (CNS).
-When taken before bed as a supplement, studies show glycine can improve sleep quality and reduce daytime drowsiness.
+Bone broth contains glycine, an amino acid that supports the Central Nervous System (CNS).
+When taken before bed as a supplement, studies show glycine may support sleep quality.
 It’s even more effective when paired with other sleep-supportive nutrients, like calcium and magnesium.

 Enhanced Results on the Keto, Paleo and Intermittent Fasting Diets

-The nutrition and healing potential of bone broth is so powerful, that an entire diet - The Bone Broth Diet — has been created around it.
+The benefits of bone broth are so powerful, that an entire diet - The Bone Broth Diet has been created around it.

-Packed with protein - Chicken is a great protein source and same goes for chicken bones.
-Kettle & Fire bone broth comes packed with 10 grams of protein per serving.
+Chicken is a natural protein source and same goes for chicken bones.
+Kettle & Fire bone broth contains 10 grams of protein per serving.

-Rich in bone marrow - Bone broth made from 100% grass fed cattle and simmered over long cook times extracts bone marrow that contains healthy nutritious hormones and lipids.
+Contains bone marrow - Bone broth made from 100% grass fed cattle and simmered over long cook times extracts bone marrow that contains nutrients your body will love.

-Loaded with amino acids - Similar to chicken bone broth, the nutrients extracted from beef bones contain amino acids like glycine and glutamine that improves digestion and repairs your gut lining.
+Contains amino acids - Similar to chicken bone broth, the nutrients extracted from beef bones contain amino acids like glycine and glutamine that aids digestion and promotes gut health.

 Can’t You Get Collagen From Plants?

-One thing to consider about bone broth that sets it apart from plant foods: Even if you do eat a variety of plants that are rich in collagen-boosting nutrients, if you have a weakened digestive system or leaky gut, you may not fully absorb them.
+One thing to consider about bone broth that sets it apart from plant foods: Even if you do eat a variety of plants that contain collagen-boosting nutrients, if you have a weakened digestive system, you may not fully absorb them.
 On the other hand, the collagen in bone broth is incredibly easy to absorb, even for those with compromised digestive systems.

 How to Get More Bone Broth into Your Diet

-We slow-simmer the organic bones to extract the collagen, proteins, and amino acids into a nutrient-rich bone broth.
-The result is a collagen-rich, high protein bone broth that gives your body the nutrients it needs to thrive.ORDER YOUR COLLAGEN-RICH BONE BROTH
+We slow-simmer the organic bones to extract the collagen, proteins, and amino acids into a delicious bone broth.
+The result is a bone broth with protein that provides your body with the nutrients it needs to thrive.ORDER YOUR BONE BROTH